Tail-robust estimation of factor-adjusted vector autoregressive models for high-dimensional time series: Real data application

 We observe that irrespective of the VAR order number $d$, significant improvements are observed for a large number of variables when the data are suitably truncated; for simplicity, we present the results for $d = 1$.
 Then, for the 54 out of the 108 variables, the fluctuation test favours the forecasting performance from the proposed tail-robust approach, while for three variables, the opposite is the case; for the remaining variables, no significant difference is observed.

 In \Cref{fig:FRED_fluc_test}, we visualise the outputs from the fluctuation test for a selection of six variables.
 These six variables are chosen as they display the differing relative forecasting performance between the two approaches over three distinct periods.
 The first row of \Cref{fig:FRED_fluc_test} shows the results from the federal funds rate (FEDFUNDS) and the yield for a 3-month treasury bill (TB3MS), both of which are the measures of short-term interest rates.
 The two plots show that the tail-robust estimator is to be favoured in the earlier period of the dataset, where the Fedfunds reached a historic high in the 1980s to combat inflation \citep{FRH2013}.
 The second row presents the results for Moody's Seasoned Baa Corporate Bond Yield (BAA), which is the average yield of lower investment-grade bonds, and the REALLN variable which measures the amount of loans that commercial banks are lending for real estate purposes.
 These variables changed drastically during the 2007--09 financial crisis, coinciding with the periods over which the truncation-based forecasts are favoured against the non-robust counterparts.
-The final row of plots considers the unemployment rate (UNRATE) and the M1 money supply (M1SL), both of which had sharp increases in response to the COVID-19 pandemic.
-The truncation-based method is successful in minimising the effect of these extreme events on the forecasting model estimation.
+The final row of plots considers the unemployment rate (UNRATE) and the M1 money supply (M1SL), both of which had sharp increases in response to the COVID-19 pandemic. \cred{We notice that the gains from data truncation are most pronounced when the periods of economic turmoil are included in the estimation window, rather than at the exact time of the crisis.
+This is as expected since our method lessens the impact of extreme observations included in the training data for estimating the forecasting model, rather than aiming at forecasting the extreme behaviour of the data during the extreme events.}